Sri Lanka Army: Equipment

 Though the weapons were obsolete at the time of purchase, security forces found them to be successful in combat.
 Land mines proved to be the most lethal threat to personnel, as a number of mines were deployed against unprotected trucks and buses by the LTTE in the northern and eastern Provinces.
-These land mines weighed approximately 50 – 100 kg, against which no armoured vehicle that the SLA possessed was able to withstand the blast effect.
+These land mines weighed approximately 50–100 kg, against which no armoured vehicle that the SLA possessed was able to withstand the blast effect.
 Consequently, Armscor Buffels – South African armoured personnel carriers constructed on a Unimog chassis – were imported in quantity.
 By 1987 Sri Lanka's indigenous Unicorn APC had been engineered from the Buffel, followed by the improved Unibuffel class.
 Both the Unicorn and the Unibuffel are assembled by the Sri Lanka Electrical & Mechanical Engineers (SLEME).

 In recent years, Sri Lanka has become increasingly reliant on China for weapons.
 This is due to most European nations and the United States Governments passing regulations about the selling of weaponry to nations which are suffering or suffered from internal conflict.
 However the United States has expressed its intent to maintain military training assistance.
 Recently the Sri Lankan Army started to produce locally weapons such as a new multiple rocket launcher, with 10 barrels and a firing range of 20 km.
 The SLEME is also producing vehicles for transport, the UniCOLT series trucks, and landmine-resistant vehicles, the UniAIMOVs and the UniAVALONs.
-In 2020, the Army shipped several modernized Unibuffels to the Sri Lankan forces who are serving in a peacekeeping mission in Mali.
+In 2020, the Army shipped several modernised Unibuffels to the Sri Lankan forces who are serving in a peacekeeping mission in Mali.

 Sri Lanka also continues to receive a variety of weapons from Britain, India, Japan, Pakistan, Israel and other former suppliers.